-NAT properties are open to visitors at all reasonable times without charge.
+NAT properties are open to visitors at all reasonable times during daylight hours without charge.
 Guidebooks for Caistor Roman Town, Burgh Castle and St Benet's Abbey can be purchased at shops local to each site, and at Jarrolds and other Norfolk bookstores.

 Norfolk Historic Environment Record